 Walking meditation is a wonderful complement to your seated meditation practice.
 For some people, it is actually an introduction for it, since it is easier to start with.

 In this post I will explore the importance and the “how to” of walking meditation in the traditions of Buddhism, Yoga, and Daoism (Taoism).
 Six different techniques will be covered.
-This post complements the seated meditation techniques I wrote earlier.
+This post complements our mega-article on meditation techniques.

 At the bottom of this page you will find a button to download a FREE PDF copy of this post, for easy reference.